John Conroy: Victoria in power

-The king died just weeks after Victoria's eighteenth birthday and she succeeded him as sovereign.
+William IV died just weeks after Victoria's eighteenth birthday and she succeeded him as sovereign.
 Conroy was the subject of numerous discussions Victoria had with Stockmar on the first day of her reign.
 At the same time, Conroy created a list of demands to give to Stockmar with the intent that he pass them on to Prime Minister, Lord Melbourne.
 Conroy demanded "a pension of £3,000 a year, the Grand Cross of the Bath, a peerage and a seat on the Privy Council."
 Victoria left the negotiating to Melbourne, who agreed to most of Conroy's demands, most likely to avoid a scandal.
 On the advice of Melbourne, Conroy was granted a baronetcy and a pension of £3,000 per annum.
 This did not satisfy Conroy, who continued in the following years to petition Victoria for an Irish peerage.
 Each request was refused, as the peerage would have enabled him to attend court.

 One of Victoria's first acts as queen was to dismiss Conroy from her own household, though she could not dismiss him from her mother's.
 Queen Victoria, as an unmarried young woman, was still expected to live with her mother, but she relegated the Duchess and Conroy to remote apartments at Buckingham Palace, cutting off personal contact with them.
 The Duchess unsuccessfully insisted that Conroy and his family be allowed at court; Victoria disagreed, saying: "I thought you would not expect me to invite Sir John Conroy after his conduct towards me for some years past."
 In 1839, the Duke of Wellington convinced Conroy to leave the Duchess's household and take his family to the Continent in effective exile.
 The Times reported that he no longer had official duties, though they were unsure if he had resigned or been dismissed.
 That year rumours abounded that Lady Flora Hastings, whose abdomen had grown large, was pregnant by Conroy.
 A subsequent medical investigation concluded that Lady Flora was a virgin and she died from liver cancer several months later.
 This scandal, in tandem with the Bedchamber Crisis, damaged Victoria's reputation.

-In 1842, Conroy settled at his family home in Arborfield Hall near Reading, Berkshire and became a gentleman farmer, winning prizes for his pig breeding.
-He founded the Montgomery Regiment of Militia in 1849.
-Despite his pensions and ownership of properties and lead mines in Wales, Conroy was in substantial debt when he died on 2 March 1854 at Arborfield.
-His eldest son Edward succeeded him to the baronetcy.
-After his death, the Duchess of Kent finally agreed to open her financial accounts and acknowledged that significant funds were missing.
-She was moved to admit that Conroy had swindled her while at the same time hurting her relationship with Victoria for his own benefit.
-A rapprochement followed between mother and daughter.